dhanushamirineni/dhanushamirineni/README.md

 ## About Me
 - 🌟 Aspiring software engineer passionate about solving complex problems and creating impactful solutions.
-- 🎓 Master’s student(Graduated) in Computer Science at George Mason University | GPA: 3.75/4.0.
+- 🎓 Master’s student in Computer Science at George Mason University | GPA: 3.75/4.0.
 - 🛠️ Passionate about developing scalable and efficient systems using modern technologies and frameworks.

 ## My Journey